Chres-SC/bitcoin/doc/README.md

 ### macOS

-Drag Revolt core to your applications folder, and then run Revolt core.
+Drag Revolt Core to your applications folder, and then run Revolt Core.

 ### Need Help?